Jerry2023/rollup-plugin-bundle-analyzer/README.md

 ### `render`

 This is the "output" size of your files.
-If you're using a Webpack plugin such as Uglify, then this value will reflect the minified size of your code.
+If you're using a rollup plugin such as Uglify, then this value will reflect the minified size of your code.

 ### `gzip`